Events & Programs

 Petit Family Foundation Women in Science Leadership Award

-This award recognizes a woman working in STEM (science, technology, engineering, and math) who is a leader in her field, and who makes a significant effort to support other women and encourage girls’ interests in STEM.
-The honoree is selected by the Connecticut Science Center’s Women in Science steering committee and the award will be presented at the Green Gala on September 26, 2015.
+This award recognizes a woman working in STEM (science, technology, engineering, and math) who is a leader in her field, and who makes a significant effort to support other women and encourage girls' interests in STEM.
+The honoree is selected by the Connecticut Science Center's Women in Science steering committee.
+See Jonna Gerken accept her award at our Annual STEM Awards Breakfast, presented by Stanley Black & Decker, on Tuesday, April 26.

 - 2014 – Dr. Kristine Larsen, Professor of Astronomy, Central Connecticut State University